Lie Algebroid Invariants for Subgeometry: Introduction

 \subsection{Primitives and their existence and uniqueness}

-Abstracting the properties of the logarithmic derivatives of smooth maps $f \colon \Sigma \rightarrow M$, we obtain generalized Mauer-Cartan forms \cite{Blaom_F}.
-If we restrict attention to the logarithmic derivatives of {\em immersions}, then as a special case we obtain {\df infinitesimal immersions}, formally defined in \S\ref{croon}.
-An infinitesimal immersion is a Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $, where $A$ is a Lie algebroid over $\Sigma$, which is, in particular, injective on fibres.
-The construction of polynomial invariants and the invariant filtration given above generalizes to infinitesimal immersions.
+Abstracting the properties of the logarithmic derivatives of smooth maps $f \colon \Sigma \rightarrow M$, we obtain generalized Maurer--Cartan forms \cite{Blaom_F}.
+If we restrict attention to the logarithmic derivatives of {\em immersions}, then as a special case we obtain {\df infinitesimal immersions}, formally defined in Section~\ref{infch}.
+An infinitesimal immersion is a Lie algebroid morphism $\omega \colon A \rightarrow {\mathfrak g} $, where $A$ is a~Lie algebroid over $\Sigma$, which is, in particular, injective on fibres.
+The construction of polynomial invariants and the invariant filtration given above generalizes immediately to infinitesimal immersions.

-A smooth map $f \colon \Sigma \rightarrow M$ is a {\df primitive} of an infinitesimal immersion $\omega \colon A \rightarrow {\mathfrak g} $ if $\omega $ `is' the logarithmic derivative of $f$ in the following sense: there exists a Lie algebroid morphism $\lambda \colon A \rightarrow A(f)$ covering the identity on $\Sigma $, and an element $l \in G$, such that the following diagram commutes:
+A smooth map $f \colon \Sigma \rightarrow M$ is a {\df primitive} of an infinitesimal immersion $\omega \colon A \rightarrow {\mathfrak g} $ if $\omega $ `is' the logarithmic derivative of $f$ in the following sense: there exists a~Lie algebroid morphism $\lambda \colon A \rightarrow A(f)$ covering the identity on $\Sigma $, and an element $l \in G$, such that the following diagram commutes:

 The primitive is {\df principal} if we can take $l=1_G$.
 Primitives of infinitesimal immersions are necessarily immersions, and the morphism $\lambda $ automatically an isomorphism.
-Specialising \cite[Theorem 2.8]{Blaom_F} to infinitesimal immersions, we have: \begin{theorem} Let $M$ be a Klein geometry with transitively acting group $G$.
+Specialising \cite[Theorem~2.16]{Blaom_F} to infinitesimal immersions, we have: \begin{Theorem} Let $M$ be a Klein geometry with transitively acting group $G$.
 Then an infinitesimal immersion $\omega \colon A \rightarrow {\mathfrak g} $ admits a primitive $f \colon \Sigma \rightarrow M$ if and only if it has trivial monodromy, in which case $A $ is an integrable Lie algebroid.
-Assuming $M$ is a simple Klein geometry, the primitive $f$ is unique up to symmetry, and can be chosen to be principal. \end{theorem}
+Assuming $M$ is a simple Klein geometry, the primitive $f$ is unique up to symmetry, and can be chosen to be principal. \end{Theorem}

-The {\df monodromy} is a map $\pi_1(\Sigma, x_0) \rightarrow M$, whose definition is recalled in \S\ref{a:paths}.
+As explained at the beginning of this section, the meaning of `symmetry' is not quite the usual one.
+The {\df monodromy} is a map $\pi_1(\Sigma, x_0) \rightarrow M$, whose definition is given in \cite{Blaom_F}.
 The monodromy is {\df trivial} if it is constant, which is automatically true if $\Sigma $ is simply-connected (always the case in the illustrations to be given here).